ElektraInitiative/libelektra/doc/COMPILE.md

   sudo yum install -y cmake git gcc-c++ make
   ```

 - on macOS, most of the build tools can be obtained by installing Xcode (from the App Store).
 Other required tools may be installed using [brew](http://brew.sh/).
 First install brew as described on their website.
-Then issue the following command to get cmake and Git in order to complete the basic requirements:
+Then issue the following command to get CMake and Git in order to complete the basic requirements:

   ```sh
   brew install cmake git